jramkiss/jramkiss.github.io/notebook/_posts/2019-08-21-word_embeddings.md

 ---
 layout: post
-title: "Word Vectors Decomposed - Word2Vec and GloVe"
+title: "First Steps with Word Embeddings"
 date: 2019-08-21
 category: notebook
 comments: true
 author: "Jonathan Ramkissoon"
 mathjax: true
 excerpt: This post explains the word2vec, GloVe and fasttext algorithms in detail and shows how to use pre-trained models for each in Python's gensim package.
 ---

 Accurately representing words as vectors is a challenging, but necessary task in machine learning.
 Consider the following sentences:

-- The garden is pretty
+- Jon is on the right
-- The garden is pretty ugly
+- Jon is right

-How can we accurately represent "pretty" with a single vector, when it means different things in different contexts?
+How can we accurately represent "right" with a single vector, when it means different things in different contexts?

-This post will explain 3 breakthrough algorithms for learning word vectors (embeddings), and provide code examples for getting started with pre-trained models in Python.
+This post will explain 3 breakthrough algorithms for learning word embeddings, and provide code examples for getting started with pre-trained models in Python.
 We'll start with [word2vec](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf), which is the oldest of the 3, then explore ways of dealing with its shortcomings in [GloVe](https://nlp.stanford.edu/pubs/glove.pdf) and [fasttext](https://arxiv.org/pdf/1607.04606.pdf).

 Why use pre-trained models? - Pre-trained models are great because we don't need a ton of resources to use powerful algorithms.
 Some of the models used here were trained by Google and Facebook on hundreds of millions of words.
 Pretty much impossible on a laptop CPU.